ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 For servers with multiple databases and regular transaction log backups, enabling this option means the ERRORLOG is no longer bloated with BACKUP DATABASE and Database backed up messages.
 As a DBA, this is a good thing because when I look in my ERRORLOG, I really only want to see errors, I don’t want to scroll through hundreds or thousands of entries about successful backups.

+**Trace flag 7412** Enables the lightweight query execution statistics profiling infrastructure. unless your server is already CPU bound, like you’re running all the time with 95% CPU, unless you are at that point, turn on this trace flag at any server you have.
+This would be my advice here because this enables that lightweight profiling infrastructure there and then you’ll see in a few minutes what it unleashes here.
+So one thing that happens when I enable the lightweight profiling is that the sys.dm_exec_query_profiles DMV, which is something that actually populates the live query stats ability or feature of SSMS, now also is also populated with this lightweight profiling, which means that for all essence, we are now able to run a live query stats on all fashions at any given point in time, and this is extremely useful for let’s say a production DBA that someone calls and says, “Hey, you have a problem.
+To tap into running system and look at what it’s doing.”

 **Trace flag 7745** forces Query Store to not flush data to disk on database shutdown.
 Using this trace may cause Query Store data not previously flushed to disk to be lost in case of shutdown.
 For a SQL Server shutdown, the command SHUTDOWN WITH NOWAIT can be used instead of this trace flag to force an immediate shutdown.